tj/co-parallel/Readme.md

 ### parallel(thunks, [concurrency])

-  Execute `thunks` in parallel, with the given `concurrency` defaulting to 5.
+  Execute `thunks` in parallel with the given `concurrency`, defaulting to 5.

 # License